-2023 Annual Planning Meeting - 5 Step Process to Create an Annual Plan with Agenda
+2024 Annual Planning Meeting Agenda: 5 Step Process to Create an Annual Plan

 Did you know that nearly half of all companies fail to meet financial targets?
-This lack of success can be traced back to poor annual planning sessions.
-Perhaps you talked about the targets and set them, but you still need to create an action plan to get there.
+This lack of Annual Planning Meeting Agendasuccess can be traced back to poor annual planning sessions.
+Perhaps you talked about and set the targets, but you still need to create an action plan to get there.
 I understand - much work goes into facilitating a winning planning session.
 We know how hard it is, as our Rhythm experts have enabled thousands of successful planning sessions to set our customers up for success.
-This blog will give a high-level overview of the five keys to creating a winning annual plan for 2023 and beyond (are we due for a 2023 recession?).
+This blog will give a high-level overview of the five keys to creating a winning annual plan for 2024.
 To have an effective planning meeting could you make sure you and your leadership team follow the five steps highlighted in this article to have an effective planning meeting?

 Annual Planning is one of the essential activities companies do yearly, yet few CEOs are annual planning facilitation experts.
 Let's face it; they have succeeded in the ability to execute and deliver business results, not the ability to facilitate a planning session.
 Many find that hiring an expert provides a substantial return on investment as they fully participate in the planning session rather than running the sessions themselves (read this post on the value of an annual planning facilitator to see if it makes sense for you).
 A successful annual planning session sets the company to achieve its targets from day one.